CPAN-Security/security.metacpan.org/docs/glossary.md

 #### Component, second-party ✍️ {#second-party}

-1. (CPANSec-2024) Any software component created through the interaction with a second party, including open source, "source available", and proprietary software where the source is made available for either inspection, use, modification, building or sharing.
+1. (CPANSec-2024) Any software component created and maintained through the interaction with a second party, including open source, "source available", and proprietary software where the source is made available for either inspection, use, modification, building or sharing.
     * Open Source software components that an application has as dependencies should be considered as "second-party" components or dependencies, since the application owner has an ongoing relationship with the FOSS component project, by the fact that the owner has accepted the open source project's license.

 (Ref: [CPANSec-2024])